myrrlyn/apocrypha.es/priv/archive/7pvz3c.md

 ---
-title: Tyranny of the Dragon Cult
+title: Tyranny of the Dragon Cult (ME 61 - ME 10)
 series: The Seventeen and One Monarchs of the Ysgramor Dynasty
 part: 5
+pseudonym: High Chronicler Valerius of Winterhold
 reddit: 7pvz3c
 author: Jimeee
 date: 2018-01-12T11:22:36Z
 ---

-> Tyranny of the Dragon Cult (ME 61 - ME 10)
->
-> _by High Chronicler Valerius of Winterhold_

----

-The death of the child-king Jafnhar was a turning point in the history of Skyrim (or "Keizaal" as it was known as under dragon rule).
+The death of the child-king Jafnhar was a turning point in the history of Skyrim (or _Keizaal_ as it was known as under dragon rule).
 It marked the point when the will of the Atmorans was broken and priesthood assumed full control of Ysgramor’s kingdom.
 The mastermind behind the coup was a newly appointed high priest named Miraak.
 Miraak was born in Skyrim shortly after first wave of priests arrived in ME 95.
 His parentage remains unknown, but they were no doubt part of the priesthood.
-Much of his early life remains a complete mystery, other than he too joined the priesthood as a novitiate and studied at the remote [Valthume Chantry][Valthume] under high priest Hevnoraak.
+Much of his early life remains a complete mystery, other than he too joined the priesthood as a novitiate and studied at the remote [Valthume Chantry][0] under high priest Hevnoraak.

 Mikaak, unlike any other before him, was gifted in an extraordinary manner.
 He was a Dragonborn.
 The first of many throughout history.
 According to the _Tract